ProdigyView/Laravel-api-crud/README.md

 * Often does not scale well as development requirements change with new or different functionality

 Instead an approach like a universal crud controllers allows use to quickly and flexibility write code that easily changed with requirements and is easier to push to production.

+### Solution: Implement A Solution That Requires Less Work/People/Processes
+With a controller like the one below we are going to:
+* Cut out a portion of the QA processes needed to validate good code
+* Not write extra routes and controller functions
+* Require no interaction with the API team for implemention
+* Set standard access for access also data

+The mobile/javascript team will simply just have to define a route and pass the right parameters to get the data they want.
+This is done by the following url:

+/crud/users?conditions=[{active: 0}]&order_by=registration_date&limit=5

+Thats all the javascript/mobile team has to call to get the same results with the above.
+They are free to change the parameters as needed on their end without and the only QA that is required is in their section.
+They can use the same methods for calling ANY model and even calling methods in models.

 ## How To Install
 This controller should added as vendor within a project.
 Please clone this down to your project with the following:...coming sonng